newbanner1d.jpg

 rose strewn path

-I love the rusty nails and thorny branches all over the posts and gates.
-I know they are there to discourage vandals and thieves but I find them so beautiful and sculptural in this context.
+There are rusty nails and thorny branches all over the posts and gates.
+I know they are there to discourage vandals and thieves yet no less beautiful and sculptural in this context.

 don't get too close